ucd-os-blue-s18/pintos/DOC_P1.md

 >> disadvantages in your design choices.
 If you were to have extra
 >> time to work on this part of the project, how might you choose to
 >> refine or improve your design?
+The fixed-point math is fairly clunky and makes Order of operations errors likely as we experienced.
+It would be good to improve.
+Interrupt disables could
+likely be improved as well.
+Doing the design of other parts with MLFQS would possibly have helped

 >> C6: The assignment explains arithmetic for fixed-point math in
 >> detail, but it leaves it open to you to implement it.
 Why did you